rdudeney/p3/peer-review.md

 + Submitting letters and/or symbols: The program did not allow, apart from the decimal point.
 Repeated decimal points elicited a pop up error message requesting a number be entered in form.
 + Submitting with a large number: values outside parameters disappeared, and the field turned red.
 + The form automatically removed zeros from the front and back of the number
-+ The Fallback route returned the user to the index page, which is a nice touch.
++ The Fallback route returned the user to the index page, and did not display and error page, which was a nice touch.
-+ Reverting to the default formatting if incorrect information is entered into the fields is also a nice touch.
++ Reverting to the default formatting if incorrect information is entered into the form fields is also a nice touch.

 ## 3. Code: Routes